The community for Health and Safety Professionals. Check out today's discussions.

 WEBINAR: Is Your Workforce Prepared for a Medical Emergency?

 We all know how the old saying goes - "Let's go home the same way we came in - with all of our fingers and toes!".
 While we certainly never want anyone to get hurt, we have to plan for the unthinkable - what if there's a major incident and one of your co-workers gets severely injured?
 Are your employees properly prepared to respond to a worker who is in cardiac arrest?
 Can they stop severe bleeding to prevent a person from dying before Fire/EMS arrive on scene?
 Would they know how to treat a worker who fell from 10+ feet off the ground with a potential spinal injury?
-During this free 1-hour webinar, we will help you understand some of the essentials when it comes to planning for a medical emergency in the workplace.
+During this free 1-hour webinar on June 30th at 10:00 AM CST, we will help you understand some of the essentials when it comes to planning for a medical emergency in the workplace.
 Topics covered will include, but not be limited to: • Various Types of Workplace Injuries/Illnesses • OSHA and ANSI Requirements • State-Specific Requirements • CPR Training vs. First Aid Training • First Aid Kit Contents • AED Considerations • General Treatment Guidelines • Industry Best Practices • AND MUCH MORE!
 Register at the link below: https://us06web.zoom.us/webinar/register/6517490726285/WN_ZStShkfTR6esh5BmtA6gYw

 ASSP & NSC national safety conferences...Are you in or out?